 PAC Code: MH06G

-Students should select the stream they intend to take when applying via PAC, please select either: Educational Leadership or Teacher Education
+Students should select the stream they intend to take when applying via PAC, please select either Educational Leadership, Teacher Education or Curriculum Studies.

 The following documents should be forwarded to PAC, 1 Courthouse Square, Galway or uploaded to your online application form: